Preston-Landers/concurrent-log-handler/README.md

 Update (Preston): this works fine in a multi-process concurrency environment but I have not tested it extensively with threads or async, but those locks should be handled by the parent `logging` class.

+## Change Log ##

+- 0.9.3: Refactoring release
+   * For publishing fork on pypi as `concurrent-log-handler` under new package name.
+   * NOTE: PyWin32 is required on Windows but is not an explicit dependency because the PyWin32 package is not currently installable through pip.
+   * Fix lock behavior / race condition

+- 0.9.2: Initial release of fork by Preston Landers based on a fork of Lowell Alleman's ConcurrentLogHandler 0.9.1
+   * Fixes deadlocking issue with recent versions of Python
+   * Puts `.__` prefix in front of lock file name
+   * Use `secrets` or `SystemRandom` if available.
+   * Add/fix Windows support